SheldonReay/SheldonReay/README.md

 ## 🌊 About Me

 - 💻 I'm a new Computer Science Honours Graduate
-- 🔨 I am current looking for work
+- 🔨 I enjoy working with new technologies

 ## ⚡ Technologies